mihiran-paranamanage/auction-web-app-with-angular-symfony/README.md

 2. "sudo docker exec -it auction_websocket sh" - For the websocket container
 3. "sudo docker exec -it auction_mysql mysql -uroot -p1234" - For the mysql container

-* Checking the docket logs
+* Checking the docker logs
-1. "sudo docker-compose logs -f <docker-compose-service-name>"
+1. "sudo docker-compose logs -f [docker-compose-service-name]"
 2. "sudo docker-compose logs -f php" - For the php container
 3. "sudo docker-compose logs -f websocket" - For the websocket container
 4. "sudo docker-compose logs -f client" - For the angular client container